RISE-BKAI/LEGION/README.md

 # LEGION

-"*LEGION: Harnessing Pre-trained Language Models for GitHub Topic Recommendations with Distribution-Balance Loss*" (EASE 2024)
+"*LEGION: Harnessing Pre-trained Language Models for GitHub Topic Recommendations with Distribution-Balance Loss*" (Submitted to EASE 2024)

 by .